-13.4 Solution for challenges
+Solution for challenges

-- The biggest challenge is office space and the state of condition of municipal buildings. - The ultimate solution will be to budget for construction of new Civic Centre. - The major challenge that Council is facing is on budget as each year the budget is not proportional to cover the needs of all the infrastructure in particular the building section and this it affects all the departments - The prioritization on capital budget was focusing more on roads and bridges, which was taking all the MIG grant funding including own capital and leaves nothing for the other infrastructure - We are currently exploring the route of PPP in order to address office space challenge like what other metros and Limpopo provincial departments did. - The challenge of in-accessibility of municipal offices especially for disable people in the civic centre (installation of lift is estimated at R1.2 million) - The acquiring of the building facility management system estimated at R1million will as well assist in capturing detailed buildings conditions and advice on when and what type of maintenance is due. - In order to meet the needs of maintaining municipal building, a budget of around R4m a year is therefore required and currently only R1.6 million was provided which represents about 40% and leaves a shortfall of R2.4 million.
+- The biggest challenge is office space and the condition of municipal buildings. - The ultimate solution will be to budget for construction of new Civic Centre. - The major challenge that Council is facing is on budget as each year the budget is not proportional to cover the needs of all the infrastructure in particular the building section and this it affects all the departments - The prioritization on capital budget was focusing more on roads and bridges - The challenge of inaccessibility of municipal offices especially for disable people in the civic centre.
+The contractor was appointed in June 2019 for installation of lift. - The acquiring of the building facility management system estimated at R1million will as well assist in capturing detailed buildings conditions and advice on when and what type of maintenance is due. - In order to meet the needs of maintaining municipal building, a budget of around R4m a year is therefore required and currently only R1.6 million was provided which represents about 40% and leaves a shortfall of R2.4 million.

-13.5 Fleet Management (Mechanical Workshop)
+6.2.23 Fleet Management (Mechanical Workshop)